Education and training - Comparative Medicine Core Facility

 Send the form to head of facility after learning a new procedure.

-Everyone involved in working with laboratory animals must keep their competence in laboratory animal science up to date though continuing personal development, as required by the Regulation on animal experimentation.
+Everyone involved in working with laboratory animals must keep their competence in laboratory animal science up to date though continuing professional development, as required by the Regulation on animal experimentation.
 This can be done by attending courses, conferences and training sessions, externally, in house and online.
 Information about relevant courses will be posted on this website.
-Each person is responsible for keeping a record of their continuing education.
-This documentation should be available for inspection by the head of facility and by the authoritites at request.
+Each person is responsible for keeping a record of their continuing education and add this information to their personal account in FOTS.